-II.
-Promote economic growth and innovation
+Promote economic growth and fund higher education for results

-In a knowledge-driven economy, higher education plays a vital role in promoting economic growth.
-Leading-edge scholarship and research help create new industries and products, solve pressing problems in environmental protection, climate change, food safety and animal and human health.
+In a knowledge-driven economy, higher education plays a vital role promoting economic growth.
+Leading-edge scholarship and research help create new industries and products and solve pressing problems in environmental protection, climate change, food safety, and animal and human health.
 These innovations create new industries and jobs that require a well-educated workforce.

-But getting the full potential economic gain from higher education requires more careful planning, forecasting of workforce, entrepreneurial, and research needs, and better incentives for both institutions and students to respond to specific economic opportunities.
+But getting the full potential economic gain from higher education requires more careful planning, improved forecasting of workforce needs, more support for entrepreneurial activity, expanded research activity, and incentives to stimulate institutions and students to identify and respond to specific economic development opportunities.